versionone/VersionOne.Client.Requestor/TECHNICAL.md

 ### Form specification in fields.coffee

-The file `fields.coffee` contains the set of fields and their datatype, plus a few other attributes.
+The file `fields.coffee` contains the set of fields and their HTML form element type, plus a few other attributes.
 For scalar types, it's very simple.
-See the [Backbone Forms](https://github.com/powmedia/backbone-forms) documentation for possible values of the `type` attribute for form element types.

 By default, a project will use the fields specified in the `defuault` property.

-To override that set for a specific project, simply add another property the scope id, like `Scope:173519`.
+**Note**: To override that set for a specific project, simply add another property, at the same level as `default`, with the scope id, like `Scope:173519`.
+We'll cover this in a later section.

 Here's how the form we saw in part one gets specified: